-Advice Interactive advice and awareness More and more people are already documenting their own lives, and others - creators, curatorial colleagues and consumers or researchers - might be encouraged to do so through advice that is tailored for diverse audiences and levels of expertise.
-Writers and their representatives frequently work independently of any institutional support and warrant special attention: even the more technically minded often need to be guided in procedures for longterm preservation and access, and in their choice of strategies.
-Specific advice is required with regard to priority in selection of eMSS for retention.
+Interactive advice and awareness

+- >> More and more people are already documenting their own lives, and others creators, curatorial colleagues and consumers or researchers might be encouraged to adopt suitable practices through advice that is tailored for diverse audiences and levels of expertise. - >> Writers and their representatives frequently work independently of any institutional support and warrant special attention: even the more technically minded often need to be guided in procedures for longterm preservation and access, and in their choice of strategies. - >> Specific advice is required with regard to priority in selection of eMSS for retention.
 What kinds of digital objects serve different research purposes?
-How can this utility be protected?
-A meta-advice service may be useful, giving advice about the giving of advice: enabling local curators and archivists in the passing on of guidance to others, including people generally. · • • • • • • • • • • • • • • • • • • •
+How can this utility be protected? - >> A meta advice service may be useful: enabling local curators and archivists in the passing on of guidance to others, including people generally.